jowave/vcard2to3/README.md

 I wrote these scripts to convert contacts exported from an Android 4.x phone and import them into Nextcloud.
 It worked for me, your mileage may vary.

+The scripts are rather simple, they don't cover all differences between 2.1 and 3.0.

 ## vcard2to3.py

 `vcard2to3.py` is the conversion script.